vmos1/lbann_cosmogan/0a_data_preprocessing/README_data_processing.md

-##  Dodes to perform data extraction and preparation
+##  Steps to perform data extraction and preparation

 Steps:
 1. Run `1_slice_parallel.py` via the batch scripts `batch_cori_haswell` or `batch_cori_haswell` to create data slices.
 This code is parallelized.